She’s the Soc cheerleader who dared to see the sunset from both sides of the tracks.

 “I couldn’t,” she said in a quiet, desperate voice.
 “He killed Bob… I couldn’t ever look at the person who killed him.”

-~S.E.
-Hinton, The Outsiders, (Character: Cherry Valance on why she can’t visit Johnny), Chapter 8, Page 128
+(Character: Cherry Valance on why she can’t visit Johnny, Theme: Loyalty, Grief, Conflict, Chapter 8, Page 128)

 Ponyboy’s Observations of Cherry

-Through Ponyboy’s eyes, we see Cherry’s striking appearance, her integrity, and her profound impact on his understanding of the Socs and the world.
+Through Ponyboy’s eyes, we appreciate Cherry’s integrity, her challenging presence, and her role in broadening his perspective on the Socs and the world.

 “Boy, she was good-looking… a cheerleader at our school.
 I’d always thought she was stuck-up.”